dirkroorda/laf-fabric/docs/texts/API-reference.rst

 **Main source and annox**

-If you have loaded an extra annotation package (*annox*), each feature value is looked up first according to the data of the *annox*, and only if that fails, according to the main source.
+If you have loaded extra annotation packages (*annox*), each feature value is looked up first according to the data of the *annox*, and only if that fails, according to the main source.
 The ``s()`` method combines all relevant information.